Grant status: Closed (closed 13 February 2023)

-The ATMAC program is expanding trade in Australian agricultural, forestry and fisheries sectors into emerging export markets and/or export markets with high-growth potential.
+ATMAC is a non-competitive grant program with $7.5 million available in 2022-23 for grants to expand trade in Australia’s agricultural, fisheries and forestry sectors into emerging export markets and/or export markets with high-growth potential.
 This will be achieved through support for diversification efforts that align with industry priorities.

 Trade diversification and expansion is key to Australia’s future prosperity, as well for the industry to reach their goal of a $100 billion agricultural sector by 2030.
-This program provides a mechanism for the Government to enter strategic partnerships, developed jointly with industry, that support trade diversification and expansion and provide direct benefits for the sector.
+ATMAC provides a mechanism for the government to enter strategic partnerships, developed jointly with industry, that support trade diversification and expansion and provide direct benefits for the sector.

 Activities eligible for support under ATMAC include, but are not limited to: